NBA Finals 2018 Game 2: Everything to know for the next games

-After a long regular season and playoff matchups, we're back once again to find out who will win the 2018 NBA Finals.
-As in the past four years, the NBA championship matchup is between the same two heavyweights: the Golden State Warriors and Cleveland Cavaliers.
+After a long regular season and playoffs, we're back once again to find out who will win the 2018 NBA Finals.
+As in the past four years, the NBA championship matchup is between the same two heavyweights: the Golden State Warriors and the Cleveland Cavaliers.
+If you'd like to know all the ways you can watch, check out our guide.

+Even though the Warriors are up 2-0, there's still no telling who will win this Finals showdown, especially now that the series is headed to the Cavaliers home turf in Cleveland.
+Will Lebron James recover from two games wrought with disappointment?
+Will he repeat his previous performances when his team has been down 0-2?
+Even more importantly, Andre Iguodala, a key defender for the Warriors who missed the first two games, was just announced as a game-time decision to return to the lineup.
+Will his presence seal the deal for the Warriors?
+The only answers will come during tonight's Game Three matchup.

-In Game Two, Golden State point guard Stephen Curry made NBA Finals history, shooting a record nine three-pointers and scoring a game-high 33 points and leading the Warriors to a much more decisive victory over the Cavs, 122-103.
+In Game Two, Golden State point guard Stephen Curry made NBA Finals history, shot a record nine three-pointers, scored a game-high 33 points and lead the Warriors to a decisive victory over the Cavs, 122-103.

 The defending champion Warriors managed to squeak out a 124-114 win in Game One of the seven-game series in overtime, even after Lebron James scored an astounding 51 points for the Cavaliers.

-The next game in the series will be on Wednesday, June 6 at 6:00 p.m.
+The next game in the series is on Wednesday, June 6 at 6:00 p.m.
 PT, 9:00 p.m.
 ET at Quicken Loans Arena in Cleveland.

-Even though the Warriors are up 2-0, there's still no telling who will win this Finals showdown, so there's plenty of reason to somehow try to score some NBA finals tickets, watch at home on your TV or watch on the go with other devices.

 Wait, it's the Warriors and Cavaliers again?